Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 TB-500, derived from the naturally occurring protein Thymosin Beta-4, functions as a tissue repair specialist.
 This 43-amino acid peptide promotes angiogenesis (new blood vessel formation), cellular migration, and collagen production.
 Unlike Thymosin Alpha-1's immune focus, TB-500 directly influences wound healing at the cellular level.

-The mechanism involves binding to actin, a protein essential for cellular structure and movement.
+The mechanism involves binding to actin, a protein important for cellular structure and movement.
 TB-500 prevents actin polymerization, allowing cells to migrate more freely to injury sites.
 This enhanced cellular mobility accelerates the healing process by ensuring adequate cell populations reach damaged tissues.
 The peptide also stimulates endothelial cell proliferation, creating new blood vessels that supply nutrients and oxygen to healing tissues.

 TB-500 demonstrates a longer half-life than Thymosin Alpha-1, remaining active for 7-10 days after injection.
 This extended duration allows for less frequent dosing while maintaining therapeutic levels.
 The peptide shows high bioavailability through subcutaneous administration and distributes widely throughout body tissues, concentrating at injury sites where healing factors are most needed (Philp et al., Journal of Cell Science, 2003).